Jun 20, 2024

 • Automation of day-to-day security operations from immediate detection to seamless remediation.
 Prebuilt and custom correlation rules for companies to boost response capabilities, optimize security costs, and deal with alert fatigue

-• 24/7 monitoring, threat intelligence, and user behavior analytics to guarantee unprecedented environment visibility, detect suspicious activity across endpoints, networks, cloud, on-premises, and hybrid environments
+• 24/7 monitoring, threat intelligence, and user behavior analytics to guarantee unprecedented environment visibility, and detect suspicious activity across endpoints, networks, cloud, on-premises, and hybrid environments

 2. Arctic Wolf